noelevans/pynvim-hello-world/README.md

 This is a quick guide to writing a simple Python Plugin for Neovim.
 You will first need Neovim installed.
 I then installed pynvim from source following [their instructions](https://pynvim.readthedocs.io/en/latest/installation.html#install-from-source).

+Write the following code to
+* `/home/yourname/.config/nvim/rplugin/python3/greet.py`
-Write this code to `/home/yourname/.config/nvim/rplugin/python3/greet.py` or another directory that ends `.../nvim/rplugin/python3/some_filename.py`
+* or another directory that ends `.../nvim/rplugin/python3/some_filename.py` where `...` is a folder on your runtime path.
+(Use `set runtimepath?` to see that.)

     import pynvim